 It’s critical that you remember that money in your IRA represents deferred wages.
 No matter when or how the money comes out of your IRA, it will be treated as if you are now receiving those wages.
 You pay the income tax rate to the federal and state government.
 The government never allows you to treat IRA withdrawals as a tax loss.

-Too many families needlessly lose everything they have.
-Don’t let that be you.
-If you need help paying the overwhelming cost of long term care, give our office a call at 800-310-3100.
+If you’re ready to start getting your estate in order and secure your assets for the “worst-case” scenario, please give our office a call at 800-310-3100.
 Your first consultation is absolutely free.
 We’ll let you know what steps you need to take, right now, to protect yourself and your family.
-Call now, because when you’re out of money, you’re out of options!
+Call now.

 Rick L. Law, Attorney, Estate Planner for Retirees.

 Rick was named the #1 Illinois elder law estate planning attorney by Leading Lawyer Magazine.
 He has been quoted in the Wall Street Journal, AARP Magazine, TheStreet.com, and numerous newspapers and articles.
-Rick is the lead attorney for Law ElderLaw, LLP, focusing in Estate Planning, Guardianship, and Nursing Home Solutions.
+Rick is the lead attorney for Law Elder Law, LLP, focusing in Estate Planning, Guardianship, and Nursing Home Solutions.
 His goal is to give retirees an informed edge when it comes to dealing with an uncertain future.
 Get flexible retirement strategies that work during good times and bad, plus information on how you can save your home and assets from being used to pay for long term care.
 Call 800-310-3100 for your free consultation now!